Fisher: Profile and Information

 Fishers are rampant across the northern part of North American forests.
 You can see them in the Northwest Territory, as far north as the Great Slave Lake and in the mountains of Oregon.

-Isolated populations exist in the Sierra Nevada of California, Pennsylvania, Maryland, West Virginia, Virginia in New England and the Appalachian mountains.
+Isolated populations exist in the Sierra Nevada of California, Pennsylvania, Maryland, West Virginia, Virginia in New England, and the Appalachian Mountains.

-They prefer areas with a continuous overhead cover and are found more adaptive in ancient forests.
+They prefer areas with a continuous overhead cover and are found to be more adaptive in ancient forests.
 Fishers often go for forest floor areas with large quantities of coarse woody debris and prefer to avoid areas with deep snow.

 Habitat

 Fishers are nocturnal animals as they’re more active during the nighttime.
-They are effective all year long living independently, except during the mating period.
+They are effective all year long, living independently, except during the mating period.

 Fishers have a very keen sense of smell, good vision, and fantastic hearing ability.
 They interact with each other with the aid of scent marking.